browserengineering/book/book/visual-effects.md

 Red, green and blue was the approach taken in many computer screens, in particular monitors from the 80s and 90s using [CRT] technology.
-Since that was when the web came into existence, CSS uses a [sRGB] color space derived from and calibrated for this technology.[^other-spaces] Each of the three color channels (red, green and blue) have a floating-point value between 0 and 1, with 0 being "off" 1 being "as bright as possible".
+Since that was when the web came into existence, CSS uses a [sRGB] color space derived from and calibrated for this technology.[^other-spaces] In thos color space, each of the three color channels (red, green and blue) have a floating-point value between 0 and 1, with 0 being "off" 1 being "as bright as possible".

 [CRT]: https://en.wikipedia.org/wiki/Cathode-ray_tube